SinghH98/Terraform-Case-Study/README.md

 The company wants the Architecture to have the following services:

 ● Create a template with a VPC, 2 subnets and 1 instance in each subnet.
-● Attach Security groups, internet gateway and network interface to the instance.
+● Attach Security groups, internet gateway and network interface to the instance..